NishanHolla/SwiftUI-Notes-By-Nishan/README.md

 # SwiftUI-Notes-By-Nishan

+## This notes will help you if you come from a background of React or Next.js and want to build apps in SwiftUI
+## You will need to use Xcode and a Mac by default for this

 We will be using the example of a parcel management system for this.

 ## Project Structure in Next.js and its equivalent in SwiftUI